 Almost anything can be done outside with a little creativity.
 Some of the general concepts that can be practiced are:

-And, imagine how excited your students will be to FINALLY be outside, rather than waiting until the end of lesson to get outside!
+And, imagine how excited your students will be to FINALLY be outside, rather than waiting until the end of lesson to get there!
+Which is why I’m sharing my studio’s favourite outdoor music lesson ideas with you.

 The oldies, but goodies

 No one wants to be putting in a lot of prep time these days for lessons.
-Between recitals & end of year activities, perhaps you are wanting quick wins with your students without giving up on the educational value.
+Between recitals & end of year activities, you’re wanting quick wins with your students without giving up on the educational value.
+And, if you can cut back on planning or admin time … even better.

-It is super easy to use these quick ideas for piano lessons outside.
+It is super easy to use these ideas for in-person outdoor music lessons (whether your studio, travel teaching or group):

 - Grab a music game & play it out on the deck